 Each student is allowed to have a guest a maximum of two overnights per seven day period, provided she has her roommate's consent, and the arrangement respects the rights of all students involved.
 Overnight guests are considered anyone staying in the room at any time between 11:00 p.m. and 7:00 a.m. who is not a resident of the room.
 All guests must be pre-registered and must check in with Campus Safety at the front booth.
 All guests visiting students must park in the Guest Parking Lot.
 After parking their vehicle the guest(s) must meet the student at the back booth.
 The guest(s) will be issued a guest badge that they must have with them at all times while they are on campus.
 If a student wishes to have an overnight guest for more than two nights in a seven day period she will need written permission from the Director of Campus Safety.
 First year students must submit a Request Overnight Guest Accommodation from to the Student Life Office prior to the arrival of a guest.
 This form is available at the Student Life office and each RA and FYA will have an adequate supply.

 Overnight guest must be 16 years or older.

 Vehicle / Access to PMC

-- All guest will be issued a guest badge that they must wear while on campus.
+All guests will be issued a guest badge that they must have with them at all times while on campus.
 When exiting the campus the guest must check out with Campus Safety.

-- All pick-ups and drop-offs must be down at the back booth.
+All pick-ups and drop-offs must be done at the front booth.

 The PMC Guest Policy and "Announce Your Guest(s)" form was revised May 2008.